 Our Changing Planet – In Real Time

-These are uncertain times, for sure.
 Our future depends on creating and living into systems that nurture and restore life.
-This means living differently, changing more than our light bulbs.
-It means changing our economies that depend on growth, consumption and exploitation of resources and people.
+This means living differently, changing much more than our light bulbs.
+It means we need to replace economies that depend on growth, consumption and exploitation of resources and people.
 It means living with less.
 It means taking care of and restoring ecological systems that are life-giving.
 It means taking care of all people.